ChalkBee

 Meet your fingers

 Every finger has its own keys and always comes back to its home spot.
-The colours here match the keyboard you will see in each lesson, so you can learn which finger goes where.
+The same colours appear on the hands and on the keyboard below, so you can learn which finger goes where before you start.

 Rest your fingers lightly on these eight keys.
 This is home.
 After every key, your finger comes straight back here.